Skip to main content

 Northwest

-Leschi Town CATC Facility at Joint Base Lewis-McChord, Seattle, WA, Martinez CATC Facility at Ft.
-Wainwright, Fairbanks AK.
+Leschi Town CATC Facility at Joint Base Lewis-McChord, Seattle, WA; Martinez CATC Facility at Ft.
+Wainwright, Fairbanks AK; Seattle, WA.

 How to Order

-The terrain is provided in MVRsimulation's round-earth terrain format and will only run with a valid VRSG version 6 software license with current software maintenance.
+The terrain is provided in MVRsimulation's round-Earth VRSG terrain architecture (MDS format) and will only run with a valid VRSG7 software license, with current software maintenance.

-MVRsimulation’s CONUS++ 3D terrain is available for purchase to customers who are US Government agencies or contractors (for official use only).
-Customers can duplicate the data at their discretion as long as the data is used in conjunction with a valid VRSG license.
-For US-domestic use only, not available for export.
+MVRsimulation’s CONUS-NAIP 3D terrain is available for purchase to customers who are U.S. government agencies or contractors (for official use only).
+Customers can duplicate the data at their discretion as long as the data is used in conjunction with a valid VRSG7 license.

-The CONUS++ 3D terrain is available in regions (as described in the table above).
-Regions are distributed on portable, external 4 TB drives.
+The CONUS-NAIP 3D terrain is available in regions (as described in the table above).
+Regions are distributed on portable, external drives.

 • All six region terrain drives.